mohnish-7/LISA/README.md

 # LISA

-Logically Interactive Software Algorithm, abbreviated as LISA, is a rudimental virtual voice assistant.
-She was built using Python 3 and is constantly being updated with new functionalities.
-Feel free to test and report any bugs or errors via email: mohnish_official@icloud.com
+Logically Interactive Software Algorithm, abbreviated as LISA, is a rudimental Virtual Voice Assistant.
+She was built purely using Python 3.
+She uses Google's Speech to Text API to recognize the user's voice command.
+To seem somewhat on par with today's modern Voice Assistants like Siri or Alexa, she uses Google's Text to Speech (gTTS) API to turn her responses into an actual voice.
+She can introduce herself vis-à-vis her name, age and creation.
+She can fetch the current date, time and location of the user.
+She can play some of the user's selected songs and also do a Wikipedia Search.( Take a look at Version_Log.txt to know more).

+Please keep in mind that this project is a very basic attempt at making a Voice Assistant cum Chatbot.
+Feel free to contact me via email (mohnish_official@icloud.com) to report any bugs or errors.
+I hope to improve and add more functionalities to LISA overtime.

-P.S: It is with full consiousness that I've decided not to license this software.
+P.S: It is with full consiousness that I've decided NOT to license this software.

 Copyright © 2021, Mohnish